 - I. QUALITY AND TECHNICAL MERIT - a.
 Does the proposal demonstrate an awareness of the state of current research? - b.
 Does the proposal describe a sound methodology, analytic or technical approach? - c.
 How feasible is the proposed project? - d.
 Does the proposal suggest an innovation and creative approach to address a problem? - II.
 IMPACT OF THE PROJECT - a.
 Does the proposed work hold potential for the advancement of science? - b.
 Is the proposed work relevant to policy and practice? - c.
 Is this project likely to attract additional sponsored activities? - III.
 CAPABILITIES, DEMONSTRATED PRODUCTIVITY, AND EXPERIENCE OF APPLICANTS - a.
 Does the PI demonstrate the ability to complete the proposed effort? - b.
-Does the applicant demonstrate a record of successful past performance? - IV.
+Does the applicant demonstrate a record of successful past performance?
+IV.
 BUDGET CONSIDERATIONS - a.
 Is the FIF an appropriate mechanism to advance this work? - b.
 Are the budgeted project costs appropriate for the level of effort?

-Scoring Table for FIF Research Grants (adopted from NIH guidelines)
+Scoring Table for College of Social Science Research Gra nts (adopted from NIH guidelines) J - J

-Impact/Priority Impact Score Descriptor Additional Guidance on Strengths/Weaknesses High 1 Exceptional Exceptionally strong with essentially no weaknesses 2 Outstanding Extremely strong with negligible weaknesses 3 Excellent Very strong with only some minor weaknesses Moderate 4 Very Good Strong but with numerous minor weaknesses 5 Good Strong but with at least one moderate weakness 6 Satisfactory Some strengths but also some moderate weaknesses Low 7 Fair Some strengths but with at least one major weakness 8 Marginal A few strengths and a few major weaknesses 9 Poor Very few strengths and numerous major weaknesses
+Impact/Priority Impact Score Descriptor Additional Guidance on Strengths/Weaknesses High 1 Exceptional Exceptionally strong with no weaknesses 2 Outstanding Extremely strong with negligible weaknesses 3 Excellent Very strong with only some minor weaknesses Moderate 4 Very Good Strong but with numerous minor weaknesses 5 Good Strong but with at least one moderate weakness 6 Satisfactory Some strengths but also some moderate weaknesses Low 7 Fair Some strengths but with at least one major weakness 8 Marginal A few strengths and a few major weaknesses 9 Poor Very few strengths and numerous major weaknesses Definitions Miner each addressed a weakness that does not substantially lessen the impact of the

-Definitions